superjimpupcake/Pupcake/readme.md

 =======================================

 ##About Pupcake Framework
-Pupcake is a minimal but extensible microframework for PHP 5.3+, it does not have full-fledged built-in support for regular expressions in routes, it only matches route tokens, and no regular expression is used.
-The regular expression part ( or route validation ) can be handled with 3rd party packages with the framework's event-based system.
+Pupcake is a minimal but extensible microframework for PHP 5.3+, it does not have full-fledged built-in support for regular expressions in routes, it only matches name-based route tokens, The regular expression part ( or route validation ) can be handled with 3rd party packages with the framework's event-based system.

 ##Installation: